DerekMaffett/river/README.md

 `.river.json` contains project-level settings and should be committed.

+`river gui` is an alternative for those who would prefer a more straightforward form to input this information.
+This is likely the future of initializing configuration, but please note that it is currently less fully featured than `river init` or direct modification of the JSON files.

 ## On Passwords

 App passwords and api tokens are generated in the settings of your